 So with just a few steps, you can enjoy a traditional Irish American recipe to celebrate St. Patrick’s Day in style.

 I wish you and your family a very Happy St. Patrick’s Day! 😃🍀

 More Holiday Recipes

-Now that you’ve learned how to make a traditional Corned Beef and Cabbage dinner, be sure to check out these other videos where I show you How to Make an Irish Brown Soda Bread and an Irish Apple Cake.
+Now that you’ve learned how to make a traditional Corned Beef and Cabbage dinner, be sure to check out these other videos where I show you How to Make an Irish Brown Soda Bread, including a version with whole wheat, and an Irish Apple Cake.

 Traditional Corned Beef and Cabbage

 - 4-5 pound Corned beef brisket, preferably "flat cut"